 Communications within the Uniting Church should follow guidelines and principles which convey a consistent message.
 We should use every communication opportunity to reinforce the mission of the Uniting Church in Queensland, as expressed through the Priority Directions.

 These brand protocols provide Queensland Synod employees, congregations, stakeholders, and suppliers with the key elements of the church’s corporate brand.

-The protocols outline the process for the design of corporate stationery and templates including information regarding the use of fonts, spacing and colours.
+The brand protocols outline the process for the design of corporate stationery and templates including information regarding the use of fonts, spacing and colours.
 It includes specifications relating to the Uniting Church in Australia logo and protocols for its use in the production of materials for both internal (within the Queensland Synod office) and external communications.